How to choose a quality fence post?

 Today, chromium salt impregnation (olive green) or salt colour (brown or dark) impregnation is the only option.
 The posts have a 7 to 10 years lifespan.

-Durafence posts are protected by the DeepProtect treatment.
+Durafence posts are protected by the DeepProtect process.

 In short